luizbgomide/EclipsePhase2e-ptbr/src.clean_html/16/08-mental-augmentations.md

 **Mind Amp:** Mind amp alters your neural architecture and augments neuronal functions.
 This accelerates your mental faculties and ability to receive and process sensory information.
 Time subjectively slows down for you, allowing you to discern things happening too quickly for others to perceive, such as the individual frames of an old analog film or an accelerated audio recording.
 Mind amp increases your Insight pool by 2.

+**Multi-Tasking:** This cybernetic or software module enables your brain to focus on two things at the same time — something our minds cannot usually handle — without any context-switching confusion or increased error rates from inattention.
+Multi-Tasking increases your Insight Pool by 1.

 **Multiple Personalities:** Your brain is intentionally partitioned to accommodate an extra personality.
 This multiplicity is not viewed as a disorder, but as a cognitive tool to help people deal with their hypercomplex environments.
 This extra personality can be a separate character (in ego form only), an NPC run by the GM, or the downloaded fork of another character.
 For all intents and purposes, the extra personality is treated as a separate ego (i.e., it may backup and fork separately), except that both personalities are backed up in the same cortical stack and if downloaded they must be placed in separate morphs or in another morph with this implant.

 <!--sort-union-->